aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-comments/_index.md

 ## How to Add a Comment

-Below example demonstrates how to add a comment to a paragraph in the document.
+Below example shows how to add a comment to a paragraph in the document.

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Comments-AddComments-AddComments.cs" >}}